Pop Milano sits pretty as Italy cooperative banks brace for M&A

-MILAN (Reuters) - At least five investment banks are vying to win a mandate from Banca Popolare di Milano (BPM) PMII.MI and find it a partner as Italian cooperative lenders gear up for a wave of mergers following a landmark reform of the sector.
+MILAN, April 26 (Reuters) - At least five investment banks are vying to win a mandate from Banca Popolare di Milano (BPM) and find it a partner as Italian cooperative lenders gear up for a wave of mergers following a landmark reform of the sector.

 The Milanese bank, Italy’s seventh-largest by branches, has been dubbed by industry watchers the “belle of the ball” among large cooperative lenders that are looking at tie-up options as they are being forced to drop their cooperative status.